-On April 28, 2011, however, petitioner and the children's mother violated the rules of their treatment facility's housing when petitioner stayed at the mother's apartment.
-Petitioner also permitted other participants in the program to use his apartment in order to have sexual relations, in violation of the rules of the program.
-Two days later, employees of the treatment program went to the parents' home where the children's mother appeared to be under the influence of drugs and the children were naked and stated they were cold.
-On May 1, 2011, Child Protective Services ("CPS") received a call alleging the mother was under the influence of drugs and had been arrested for being on the street nearly naked, yelling that her baby was the devil and threatening to kill her husband and children.
+On April 28, 2011, however, petitioner and her husband, the children's father, violated the rules of their treatment facility housing when petitioner permitted her husband to stay at her apartment.
+The father also permitted other participants in the program to utilize his apartment in order to have sexual relations.
+Two days later, recovery workers from the substance abuse program went to the parents' home where petitioner appeared to be under the influence of drugs and the children were naked and stated they were cold.
+On May 1, 2011, Child Protective Services ("CPS") received a call alleging that petitioner was under the influence of drugs and had been arrested for being on the street nearly naked, yelling that her baby was the devil and threatening to kill her husband and children.
 All three of the children were present during the incident and were observed by CPS workers to be unclean.
 In May of 2011, the DHHR filed an amended petition for abuse and neglect including the aforementioned allegations from April and May of 2011.
-In September of 2011, the circuit court refused to extend petitioner's improvement period, but the case was continued several times between September of 2011 and October of 2012, when the children's paternal grandparents were considered as a placement possibility, but were eventually found to be inappropriate.1
+In September of 2011, the circuit court refused to extend petitioner's improvement period, but the case was continued several times between September of 2011 and October of 2012, when the children's paternal grandparents were considered as a placement possibility, but were eventually found to be inappropriate.

 In May of 2013, the circuit court completed testimony of all parties and directed the parents to submit to a drug screen.
-The circuit court ordered drug tests of the parents, and both parents ran to public restrooms to avoid the bailiff.
+When the circuit court ordered drug tests of the parents, both parents ran to public restrooms to avoid the bailiff.
 When the parents were returned and the hearing resumed, each parent admitted to taking Lortab on various occasions.
-Petitioner testified that in recent months he had obtained a job; completed drug and alcohol treatments; enrolled in college; purchased, remodeled, and decorated the couple's house; and visited with the children.
+Petitioner testified that she moved to Kentucky to be near her husband's parents where she enrolled in college and passed her courses, and had visited her children every two weeks since moving there.
 In May of 2013, after a dispositional hearing, the circuit court entered an order terminating the parents' parental rights.
-The circuit court found that the parents had missed eight of thirteen visits with the children between October of 2012 and January of 2013, and that on one occasion petitioner appeared to be intoxicated and had difficulty communicating with the children; that the parents failed to meet the requirements and goals of the family case plan; that the parents did not complete drug rehabilitation; and that the parents were unwilling or unable to adequately respond to the basic needs of the children.
+The circuit court found that the parents had missed eight of thirteen visits with the children between October of 2012 and January of 2013, and that on one occasion petitioner appeared to be under the influence of narcotics and appeared to have track marks on her arm; that the parents failed to meet the requirements and goals of the family case plan; that the parents did not complete drug rehabilitation; and that the parents were unwilling or unable to adequately respond to the basic needs of the children.
 The circuit court also found there is no reasonable likelihood that the conditions of neglect and abuse can be substantially corrected in the near future.
 It is from this order that petitioner appeals.